19hours/sg-statutes/Acts/Mental Health (Care and Treatment) Act.md

 Delete paragraph (d) and substitute the following paragraph:

-“(d)
+“

-is mentally disordered and incapable of managing himself or his affairs.”.
+(d) is mentally disordered and incapable of managing himself or his affairs.

-(41)
+”.

-Registration of Criminals Act
+(41) Registration of Criminals Act